-Timer/Counter Timing Diagrams The Timer/Counter is a synchronous design and the timer clock (clkT0) is therefore shown as a clock enable signal in the following figures.
+Timer/Counter Timing Diagrams

+The Timer/Counter is a synchronous design and the timer clock ( $clk{T0}$ ) is therefore shown as a clock enable signal in the following figures.
 The figures include information on when Interrupt Flags are set.
-Figure 28 on page 71 contains timing data for basic Timer/Counter operation.
-The figure shows the count sequence close to the MAX value.
+Figure 34 contains timing data for basic Timer/Counter operation.
+The figure shows the count sequence close to the MAX value in all modes other than phase correct PWM mode.